Latest Akash Network (AKT) News Update

 TLDR

-Akash Network's codebase is advancing with upgrades focused on developer experience and economic fundamentals.
+Akash Network's codebase has seen significant upgrades focused on developer experience and economic mechanics.

 Deep Dive